syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

 ## How to copy necessary fonts to Linux containers

 The fonts present in the location(in Docker container) "/usr/local/share/fonts/" is used for conversion.
 By default there will be limited number of fonts available in the container.

-You should move necessary fonts to the corresponding location "/usr/local/share/fnts/".
+You should copy necessary fonts to this location "/usr/local/share/fnts/" before conversion.

 Use the following code snippet to copy fonts to containers.

 {% tabs %}